ammarhakim/gkyl-doc/source/quickstart/gkExample1.rst

 +++++++++++++++++++

 The gyrokinetic system is used to study turbulence in magnetized plasmas.
-Gkeyll's ``Gyrokinetic`` App is specialized to study the edge/scrape-off-layer region of fusion devices, which requires handling of large fluctuations and open-field-line regions.
+Gkeyll's :ref:`Gyrokinetic App <app_gk>` is specialized to study the edge/scrape-off-layer region of fusion devices, which requires handling of large fluctuations and open-field-line regions.
 In this example, we will set up a gyrokinetic problem on open magnetic field lines (e.g. in the tokamak scrape-off layer).
 Using specialized boundary conditions along the field line that model the sheath interaction between the plasma and